Abdelhameed-Hassan-Aries/chat-app/README.md

 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Modern Styling**: Uses Tailwind CSS and shadcn components for a sleek look.
 - **Avatar Support**: Displays user and bot avatars with fallback options.
+- **Light-Dark Mode Themes**: Users can toggle between light and dark themes.
+- **Powered by Vercel Functions**: Serverless API requests for OpenAI.

 ---